-If it's a cupcake you want, then it's helpful to follow the cupcake recipe.While experienced people in #Informatics and #HealthIT might know the recipe for gourmet changes, that satisfy all the stakeholders and don't result in unexpected outcomes that need rebuilding - this recipe is not commonly written anywhere.
+If it's a cupcake you want, then it's helpful to have a good cupcake recipe.While experienced people in #Informatics and #HealthIT might know the recipe for gourmet changes, that satisfy all the stakeholders and don't result in unexpected outcomes that need rebuilding - this recipe is not commonly written anywhere.
 So for clinical education purposes, I thought I would share a version of the change recipe that I think works pretty well :

-This is a slight variation on the "Eight steps to workflow happiness" that I usually teach clinical staff, the first time I introduce the concept of following a recipe to achieve desired outcomes :
+This is a slight variation on the "Eight basic steps to workflow happiness" that I usually teach clinical staff, the first time I introduce the concept of following a recipe to achieve desired outcomes :

 "EIGHT BASIC STEPS TO WORKFLOW HAPPINESS"